SUSE/rmt/PACKAGE.md

           cd ~/obs
           osc co systemsmanagement:SCC:RMT rmt-server
           ```
-      * Alternatively, if OBS working copy is already checked out, update the working copy by running `osc up`
+      * Alternatively, if an OBS working copy is already checked out, update the working copy by running `osc up`
 2. Run `make dist` in your RMT working directory to build a tarball.
 3. Copy the files from the `package` directory to the OBS working directory.
 4. Build the package with osc:

     `osc build <repository> <arch> --no-verify`

-    The list of all build targets and architectures that configured for the project can be obtained by running `osc repos`.
+    The list of all build targets and architectures that are configured for the project can be obtained by running `osc repos`.

 5. Examine the changes by running `osc status` and `osc diff`.
 6. Stage the changes by running `osc addremove`.